Northland Securities Reiterates a Buy Rating on Agilysys (AGYS)

-Currently, the analyst consensus on Agilysys is a Strong Buy with an average price target of $26.67.
+Agilysys has an analyst consensus of Strong Buy, with a price target consensus of $26.67.

 See today’s analyst top recommended stocks >>